Can You Fish Without a License in Maine in 2024 Due to COVID-19?

 To use the MOSES system, individuals need to provide personal information, a hunter safety or previous hunting license number (for hunting licenses), and a credit or debit card.
 The system also allows for the printing of duplicate licenses and provides information on various licenses, permits, and regulations.

-See also What Age Do You Need a Fishing License in Iowa?
+See also What is the Minimum Age to Get a Free Fishing License in South Carolina?

 Importance of Fishing Licenses and Conservation